· ·

 Barn Luang Prabang Hostel, located at one end of town about 20 minutes walking from the night market.

-My first night in LP was decompressing from the boat trip.
+My first night in Luang Prabang was decompressing from the boat trip.
 I had dinner at Bamboo Tree Restaurant and Cooking School, an upscale Laotian restaurant just down the road from Barn Hostel.
 I had chicken laap (sometimes spelled laab or lab), a local “chopped meat salad” kind of dish served with sticky rice, lettuce and veg.
 Very delicious, and it was a lovely restaurant overall.

 Final Thoughts